Photography Tips for Beginners

 I use Adobe Creative Cloud, which has a fixed monthly fee, so I always have access to the latest versions of Photoshop, Lightroom (and others).
 I used to buy the full software package but would then have to buy subsequent upgrades as the tech improved, so I like this subscription model better.
 At the time of writing, it is about $20 per month, which I feel is cheap if you’re doing this as a business.
 There are more affordable software packages, so spend time researching those.

 Teach yourself all there is to know about editing your exposure, temperature, contrasts, textures and saturation.
 Leave the presets, filters etc., for later because those presets are available to everyone.
-Why would you want your work looking like everyone else’s out there without understanding how to edit the detail yourself.
+Why would you want your work to look like everyone else’s out there without understanding how to edit the detail yourself?

 Tip: When it comes to selecting images, if you have the slightest feeling in your gut that it’s not a good photo, I guarantee you it is not.
 Listen to your creative instinct and bin it.
 Don’t share it because a few people who love you tell you it is great.
 Deep down, as a creative, you’ll know you have let yourself down, not in taking the photo, but in sharing sub-par work below your high standards.